Nevada residency for nomads: benefits and requirements

 • Proof of Nevada Residency: You must provide two documents proving your residency in Nevada.
 These documents must be original or certified copies and dated within the last 60 days.
 Examples include utility bills, lease agreements, bank statements, and other official documents showing your name and Nevada address.

 Additionally, if you're transferring from another state, you must surrender your current out-of-state driver's license or ID card.
 If you are under 21, or if required by the DMV, you may need to pass a written knowledge exam.
-A vision test is also part of the requirements.
+A vision test is also required.

-Can I have both a California and Nevada driver's license?
+Can I have both a California and a Nevada driver's license?

 You cannot legally have a driver's license in two states simultaneously.
 In most states, including California and Nevada, you must obtain one from the state where you have declared residency.